-The expert is not linked to nor has any shareholding relationship with the Company, does not perform management functions for it and has no other link or relationship with it liable to affect its independence.
+The expert is not linked to nor has any participation in the Company, does not perform management functions for it and has no other link or relationship that could affect its independence.

 The remuneration of the real estate expert cannot be directly or indirectly linked to the value of the assets appraised.